awsdocs/aws-parallelcluster-user-guide/doc_source/custom_node_package.md

    extra_json = { "cluster" : { "custom_node_package" : "https://${_bucket}.s3.<the bucket region>.amazonaws.com/node/aws-parallelcluster-node-${_version}.tgz", "skip_install_recipes" : "no" } }
    ```
 **Note**
-Starting with AWS ParallelCluster 2\.6\.1, most of the install recipes are skipped by default when launching nodes to improve start up times\.
-To skip most of the install recipes for better start up times at the expense of backwards compatibility, remove `"skip_install_recipes" : "no"` from the `cluster` key in the [`extra_json`](cluster-definition.md#extra-json) setting\.
+Starting with AWS ParallelCluster version 2\.6\.1, most of the install recipes are skipped by default when launching nodes to improve startup times\.
+To skip most of the install recipes for better startup times at the expense of backwards compatibility, remove `"skip_install_recipes" : "no"` from the `cluster` key in the [`extra_json`](cluster-definition.md#extra-json) setting\.